 Download and installation

 The validator is provided as setup file that installs the software on Windows.
 You may require local administration rights for installation.
-Please note that security warnings may occur from Windows, as the setup was not digitally signed with a code signing certificate and Windows may not trust the installation due to the rather small amount of downloads and installations.
+Please note that security warnings may occur from Windows, as Windows may not trust the installation due to the rather small amount of downloads and installations.
 If you have questions please contact your local IT support.

 The screenshot below shows the user interface of the validator.
 Please note that the details and teh available test configuration are subject to change.